Buffalo shooter pleads guilty in Tops mass shooting

 Gendron's plea, initially scheduled to take place on Nov.
 21, was delayed by one week due to the weather.
 In the days preceding Gendron's planned court appearance, the Buffalo area was pummeled with lake-effect snow, burying parts of Erie County in six feet of snow.

 Buffalo attorney John Elmore, who represents two families of victims, confirmed the plea earlier this month.
 In mid-November, he said he has known for several weeks of the plans for the plea, as have the families.
-After Monday's court proceedings, Gendron's lawyer said they will not appeal.
+After Monday's court proceedings, Gendron's lawyer said the defense will not appeal.

 Gendron was armed with a semi-automatic AR-15 and livestreamed the terrifying assault, a video that has continued to survive in corners of the web despite continued efforts to purge it, federal and state prosecutors say.